 Below are links to blogs about marriage and relationships from researchers, practitioners and couples.
 Inclusion of a blog does not constitute an endorsement by the NHMRC.

 Other Blogs You Might Enjoy:

-The Family Column is a series of articles providing helpful information on families and marriages.
+The Family Column is a series of articles providing helpful information on families and marriages written by Julie Baumgardner of First Things First.
 It is published every Sunday in the Chattanooga Times Free Press.